victorrentea/kata-trivia-java/readme.md

 # Trivia Refactoring Kata
 Arranged by Victor Rentea
+Just one of the many coding katas at [kata-log.rocks](https://kata-log.rocks/)

 ## The problem
 Here is a preview of a game in action.